 In addition to the full Board of Trustees meetings, The Academy Trust has a committee structure.
-The main committees are Audit, General Purposes, Education and Pay.
+The main committees are Audit and General Purposes, Education and Pay.

-The remit of the Audit Committee is to exercise responsibility for, and oversight of, the Academy Trust's internal and external audits, including recommending the appointment of auditors, policy and procedures in respect of internal financial controls, internal audit functions and risk assessment policy.

-The remit of the General Purposes Committee is to exercise responsibility for, and oversight of, the Academy's overall finances, including monitoring performance against the annual budget, approving senior staff appointments and approving a scheme of financial delegation and financial procedures.
+The remit of the Audit and General Purposes Committee is to exercise responsibility for, and oversight of, the Academy Trust's internal and external audits, including recommending the appointment of auditors, policy and procedures in respect of internal financial controls, internal audit functions and risk assessment policy.
+They also exercise responsibility for, and oversight of, the Academy's overall finances, including monitoring performance against the annual budget, approving senior staff appointments and approving a scheme of financial delegation and financial procedures.
 They also exercise responsibility for, and oversight of, personnel, marketing and the premises.